2 Corinthians 3:7

 b).
 Deuteronomy 33:2 And he said, The LORD came from Sinai, and rose up from Seir unto them; he shined forth from mount Paran, and he came with ten thousands of saints: from his right hand went a fiery law for them.

 2).
 I don’t think most Christians realize how glorious the giving of the law was when God gave the law at Sinai.
 The children of Israel or anyone who would have witnessed it would have seen a spectacular sight.
-The glory of God on Mount Sinai appeared as if the whole top of the mountain was on fire.
-Accompanied with that was a tremendous display of lightening thunder and an incredibly loud blast of the Shofar.
+The Lord descended on Mount Sinai and it appeared as if the whole top of the mountain was on fire.
+Accompanied with that was a tremendous display of lightning, thunder and an incredibly loud blast of the Shofar.
 Oh, and I failed to mention that along with this awesome display of power and glory, that the whole mountain quaked mightily.
 When the law was given Moses was so terrified he literally shook with fear.

 a).
 Hebrews 12:19-21 And the sound of a trumpet, and the voice of words; which voice they that heard intreated that the word should not be spoken to them any more: